knative/docs/docs/reference/api/serving.md

 <td>
 <em>(Optional)</em>
 <p>ServiceName holds the name of a core Kubernetes Service resource that
-load balances over the pods backing this Revision.</p>
+load balances over the pods backing this Revision.
+Deprecated: revision service name is effectively equal to the revision name, as per #10540.
+0.23 — stop populating
+0.25 — remove.</p>
 </td>
 </tr>
 <tr>